max1220/terrisc/README.md

   * Floating point library binding(SoftFP?)
   * abstract the register typed away in the instructions and cpu
+   * will most likely also mean touching every instruction :/
   * find test cases, run tests
+   * write a simple assembler
   * check sign-ness for instructions(sign-extension to spec?)
+   * in work, should be mostyl implemented, but untested
   * compressed instruction decoder
   * `grep -nr "TODO:" *.t`
   * Debug functions/interface option(Remove print's, only compile if needed)
   * (interactive) debugger?
   * debugger support?
-  * build example C & tun in emulator
+  * build example C programm & run in emulator